A Short History of Phoenix, Arizona

 Post-World War II

-Phoenix took on even more changes at the end of World War II as the population only continued to grow.
+At the end of World War II, Phoenix’s population continued to grow.
 Many of the veterans at Phoenix military bases returned there with their families.
 They realized its potential and what a great place it was to be.

 Technological advances continued to influence the economy as Phoenix became an industrial city.
 This was also the time things like air conditioners began to take effect.
 Citizens quickly found an affordable way to cool residential homes and make for an even better living experience.
 It was also necessary, as temperatures in Phoenix skyrocket in the summertime.